 Revoking Probation and Imposing the Maximum Jail Sentence

 After a conviction, let’s say that your initial one-year jail sentence was for a crime that has a maximum penalty of five years in jail.
 However, upon learning of your probation violation, the judge can give you the full five years rather than the one year you faced before violating probation.
+That is a particularly extreme consequence, but it is also an excellent reason to contact an experienced attorney when dealing with probation violations.

 Adding New Aspects and Regulations to the Existing Probation

-Another outcome of a probation violation could be the judge imposing new rules on you.
+Another outcome of probation violation charges could be the judge imposing new rules on you.
 For example, the judge may order you to undergo drug or alcohol rehabilitation, request counseling, and have you perform some community service.

 Differences Between Formal and Informal Probation